Meet Our Staff

 Sam Cohen-Suelter

-Development Marketing & Communications Associate
+Development, Marketing & Communications Coordinator

 Coming from Southern California, Sam moved to the Sacramento area to attend the University of California Davis, receiving a degree in communication and film.
 After shifting jobs for a year Sam found a spot at the Effie Yeaw Nature Center where his love of nature and birds could combine with his technical background to help promote the Nature Center and everything we do.
 Outside of the Nature center Sam enjoys exploring nature with his camera and performing in musical groups.